nejohnson2/nejohnson2/README.md

 I’ve worked on all kinds of projects, but at heart I’m a **researcher | problem solver** who uses technology and data to study how technology shapes society, and how new tools can be used to make things better.

 These days, I’m focused on AI, especially AI sycophancy, [activation steering](https://github.com/nejohnson2/activation-steering-study), [uncertainty in reasoning](https://github.com/nejohnson2/from-thought-to-answer) and [information retrieval](https://github.com/nejohnson2/max-fink-rag).
+(Special thanks to Claude for advancing this work)

 Before that, I worked at USAID as a **Senior Data & Analytics Advisor**, where I focused on global food security and the Feed the Future initiative.
 Earlier in my career, I was at the **Fire Department in New York City (FDNY) as Director of Operations Research**.